 Romance in Reykjavik

-I’ll hold my hands up though, i’m totally bias; on my second trip I was proposed to by my now fiance at Jokulsarlon, the Glacier Lagoon which was all too perfect!
-Picture this; scrambling up the banks of the lagoon for that incredible panorama across the glacier, piercing silence apart from the occassional crack and groan from the ice, and then a glittering rock emerges from a tiny box… i’ll stop, it’s getting terribly soppy now!
+I’ll hold my hands up though, i’m totally biased; on my second trip, I was proposed to by my now fiance (update: Husband!) at Jokulsarlon, the Glacier Lagoon which was all too perfect!
+Picture this; scrambling up the banks of the lagoon for that incredible panorama across the glacier, piercing silence apart from the occasional crack and groan from the ice, and then a glittering rock emerges from a tiny box… I’ll stop, it’s getting terribly soppy now!
 But you catch my drift?

 Trust me when I say that each panorama is take-your-breath away kind of postcard perfect and will be sure to impress way beyond any candlelit meal or cookie-cutter spa weekend!